A question and answer guide to deciding on whether to study graphic design, or are interested in teaching yourself graphic design.

 Is studying graphic design at college essential?
 Absolutely not.
 Unlike a lot of jobs, graphic design (and all the surrounding disciplines – illustration, web design, motion graphics) are measurable by your portfolio or showreel.
 It is easy to see what you can or can’t do, and the best degree in the world from the best university in the world, and all the charisma in the world, can’t hide that you aren’t a graphic designer to an employer.

 Is the financial outlay as a graphic design student worth it?
 This question is related to whichever country you live in.
 If you are coming out with 40000 pounds/dollars plus worth of debt at the end of a graphic design course and your parents aren’t rich, my opinion is, no that’s not worth it.
-(Just my opinion)
+(Just my opinion, again seek other opinions)

 But every job advert I see requires a degree from a top design college?
 Yes that’s a slightly strange one.
-HR departments are a bit weird.
-A bit ‘Stepford wives’.
-If you have an interview with them they are like evangelists for the company, and when you start working at the company, it turns out nothing like what HR implied it was.
-And they don’t know anything about design, but they’ve all got a degree, so degrees must be special, and they write the job adverts…
+HR (Human Resources) departments write the job adverts.
+They don’t know anything about design, but they’ve got a degree, so degrees must be special…

 Can graphic design be learned?
 Absolutely.
 There are clear rules, and best practices with typography, colours, imagery, creativity, problem solving and the use of the industry standard software (Adobe for short).
 There are vastly differing parts to being a graphic designer or graphic artist.
 From an all rounder who can fit into any discipline between logo design, illustration, web design and motion graphics, to an absolute specialists in their niche, a font designer, packaging specialist, character designer.
 At least one part of it, you need to get a buzz off of the creative process that drives you forward to want to learn more, and make the mundane tasks worth it.